pcpmartins/video-quality-assessment/README.md

 ![figure 12](/images/a_classification_G.png)
 *figure 12 - Aesthetic Classification Gamma parameter*

-### Binary classification of interestingness
+### Binary classification of specific event interestingness

 It is based on the Video Interestingness Database (VID), two benchmarks [datasets](http://www.yugangjiang.info/research/interestingness/index.html)  with ground-truth interestingness labels.
 The first one (V.I.D. dataset A) comprises 1200 videos collected from Flickr which have a rank based on interestingness.
 The second (V.I.D. dataset B) comprises 420 advertisement videos from YouTube.
 YouTube does not have an interestingness rank so to collect the interestingness scores, this dataset was subject to an experimental annotation procedure.
 It was extracted an extended set of features, including the before mentioned attention and aesthetics related features, from the (V.I.D. dataset A).
 These features together with the experimental binary values were used to train SVM classifiers for interestingness on video.

 The interestingness classification focused on specific events.
 Each specific event dataset was gathered from the event categories of the beforementioned Flickr interestingness video dataset.
 We can see a breakdown and the event categories selected in [figure 13](/images/i_categories.png).
 Each event dataset comprises 40 positive and 40 negative samples, this samples were compiled from the top 10% (positives) and bottom 10% (negatives) from a total of 400 videos retrieved from Flickr keyword search for each event and sorted by interestingness.
-The methodology used was the same used for aesthetic classification explained in the [Aesthetic classifier details](#aesthetic-classifier-details) section .
+The methodology used was the same used for aesthetic classification explained in the previous [Binary classification of aesthetics](#binary-classification-of-aesthetics) section.

 ![figure 13](/images/i_categories.png)
 *figure 13 - Interestingness event categories breakdown*